Zonotopal algebra and forward exchange matroids: Abstract

 The first main result of this paper is the construction of a canonical basis for $\Dcal(X)$.
 We show that it is dual to the canonical basis for $\Pcal(X)$ that is already known.

-The second main result of this paper is the construction of a new family of zonotopal spaces that is far more general than the ones that were recently studied by Ardila-Postnikov, Holtz-Ron, Holtz-Ron-Xu, Li-Ron, and others.
+The second main result of this paper is the construction of a new family of zonotopal spaces that is far more general than the ones that were recently studied by Ardila--Postnikov, Holtz--Ron, Holtz--Ron--Xu, Li--Ron, and others.
 We call the underlying combinatorial structure of those spaces forward exchange matroid.
 A forward exchange matroid is an ordered matroid together with a subset of its set of bases that satisfies a weak version of the basis exchange axiom.